chromium/chromium/media/base/status.md

 with debugging, without adding slowdowns due to returning large structs, pointers, or more complicated types.

-TypedStatus<T> should be specialized with a traits struct that defines:
+TypedStatus<T> should be instantiated with a traits struct that defines:

   Codes - enum (usually enum class) that would be the return type, if we weren't
           using TypedStatus.